NaeemHaque/duplicate-content/readme.txt

 == Description ==

-WP Duplicate is a powerful WordPress plugin that allows you to duplicate any content type with just one click.
+Duplicate Content is a powerful WordPress plugin that allows you to duplicate any content type with just one click.
 Whether you need to duplicate posts, pages, categories, tags, or custom post types, this plugin makes it incredibly easy and efficient.

 = Key Features =